iglesiascaio/tennis_face_recognition/README.md

 ### Model Prediction

 To predict the tennis players using the face recognition models, you can use the provided script with Click for command-line argument parsing.
-The prediction process involves detecting and preprocessing the face, then using either the compare_faces method or a deep learning model based on FaceNet to make predictions - or a combination of the two methods.
+The prediction process involves detecting and preprocessing the face, then using either the compare_faces method (distance-based method using face encodings) or a deep learning model based on FaceNet to make predictions - or a combination of the two methods.

 To predict a series of player to test your model, use a command like this one: